lindluni/actions-runner-manager/README.md

 ### Docker

-Actions Runner Manager hosts it's image on the GitHub Container Registry.
+Actions Runner Manager hosts its image on the GitHub Container Registry.
 You must first authenticate using a GitHub API token to pull the image using the following command:

 ```shell